Narsimhadeva

-Narasimhadeva was the third King of the Karnat dynasty of Mithila.
-Most scholars agree that he came into power around 1174 CE and succeeded his predecessor, Gangadeva.
+Narasimhadeva was the third king of the Karnat dynasty of Mithila from 1174 until his death in 1227.
+Most scholars agree that he came into power around 1174 and succeeded his predecessor, Gangadeva.

-Rule
+Reign

-The Maithili poet, Vidyapati, referred to Narasimhadeva as "Satyavira" due to how turbulent his reign was.
+The Maithili poet, Vidyapati, referred to Narasimhadeva as "Satyavira" to allude to how turbulent his reign was.
 He was engaged in a conflict with the King of Nepal who was his kinsmen.

-He also showed signs of defiance against Tughral Tughan Khan who responded by carrying out raids in Mithila and capturing Narasimhadeva who was later released in Darbhanga.
+He also showed defiance against Tughral Tughan Khan of the Mamluk Sultanate of Delhi.
+Khan responded by carrying out raids in Mithila and capturing Narasimhadeva who was later released in Darbhanga.
 He also engaged in a conflict with Iwaz Khalji who was the Governor of Bengal who undertook an expedition to Mithila and succeeded in compelling the Karnatas to pay tribute.

-Due to this, it has been said that Mithila first felt the presence of Muslim invasions during his reign.
+Due to this, it has been said that Mithila first felt the presence of Muslim invasions during Narasimhadeva 's reign.